XafApplication.LastLogonParametersRead Event

 Remarks

-A logon Window contains a View which represents a Security System‘s logon parameters.
-By default, this View shows the last user’s parameters.
-To load these parameters, a special storage object is created.
-In a Windows Forms application, it loads logon parameters from the LogonParameters file.
-In an ASP.NET Web Forms application, it loads them from cookies.
+A logon Window contains a View that displays Security System‘s logon parameters.
+In a Windows Forms application, this View shows the last user’s parameters.
+To load these parameters, XAF creates a storage object.
+It loads logon parameters from the LogonParameters file.
 When the application is launched for the first time, the logon parameters storage is empty.
+ASP.NET Core Blazor applications do not create the last user’s parameters storage by default.

 // ...